JustinMullin/hangman-challenge/README.md

         1. Any bots which have correctly guessed all letters in the puzzle have solved the puzzle.
         1. Any bot which takes more than one second to guess a letter during their turn is considered to have failed the puzzle.
-    1. After all bots have either solved or failed the puzzle:
+    1. After all bots have either solved or failed the puzzle, each bot gains points using the formula:
-        1. Each bot which solved the puzzle gains points using the following formula: `lettersRevealed + (50 - strikes*5)`.
+    `charactersRevealed + (50 - strikes*5)`.
-        1. Bots which failed the puzzle gain no points.
 1. Points are summed for each bot across the 50 puzzles.
 The bot with the most points wins the tournament.
 1. In the event of a tie, a victor will be chosen based on arbitrary and capricious judging of the tied bot's implementations.

 ## Implementing Your Bot

-To implement a bot, copy one of the example bots from the `xyz.jmullin.hangman.bot.example` package into `xyz.jmullin.hangman.bot`.
 Example bots are provided in Kotlin, Java and Scala.
-Feel free to submit a PR adding support for your favorite JVM language not already represented.
+To implement a bot, open the source directory for your chosen language and copy one of the example bots from the `xyz.jmullin.hangman.bot.example` package into `xyz.jmullin.hangman.bot`.
+Feel free to submit a PR adding support for your favorite JVM language if it's not already represented.

 Bots implement the `xyz.jmullin.hangman.game.HangmanBot` interface.
 More specific documentation pertaining to implementation can be found there.
 Any bots implementing the `HangmanBot` interface which are located